rust-lang/rfcs/text/0000-lang-team-mcp.md

 * Solution sketches
     * sketch of one or more ways to solve the problem

+You can see a [first draft of the template here](https://github.com/rust-lang/lang-team/blob/master/.github/ISSUE_TEMPLATE/major_change.md).

 The intent is that proposals do not have to be exhaustively researched.
 They should contain enough details to understand the idea at a high level, but they don't have to have all the details worked out yet.

 The intent is also that proposals will largely be accepted or declined "as is" -- if major changes are required, it is better to close and open a fresh proposal.